 - All vacancies shall be advertised for a minimum of (3) three days to ensure equal opportunity for applicants to apply for the position. - The City of Walker and Police Department will provide each applicant with a standardized application form. - The City of Walker will accept applications for a period of (7) seven days after close of advertisement to allow time for all applicants to complete and submit official application forms. - Any applicant falsifying any information on the application will be dropped from consideration of employment.
-Any employee who provided false information on the application form will be subject to disciplinary action up to and including termination. - Each applicant who has been offered employment with the City of Walker shall be required to take a drug test, provided by the City at a medical facility or laboratory of the City's choice, as a precondition to such employment. - All information obtained by the City of Walker as a precondition of employment will remain confidential, up and until the individual accepts employment with the City, at which time the records are subject to the Louisiana Public Records law (see section 'Employees Record Confidentiality). - Police Department employees are hired on recommendation of the Police Chief with the approval of the Mayor and city council.
+Any employee who provided false information on the application form will be subject to disciplinary action up to and including termination. - Each applicant who has been offered employment with the City of Walker shall be required to take a drug test, provided by the City at a medical facility or laboratory of the City's choice, as a precondition to such employment.
+Each applicant shall have a criminal background check done prior to employment.
+Individuals convicted of a felony may not be eligible for employment with the City of Walker. - All information obtained by the City of Walker as a precondition of employment will remain confidential, up and until the individual accepts employment with the City, at which time the records are subject to the Louisiana Public Records law (see section 'Employees Record Confidentiality).

+- Police Department employees are hired on recommendation of the Police Chief with the approval of the Mayor and city council.
 Pursuant to the Lawrason Act LA.
 R.S.
-33:321 et seq.

-Police Department is to follow hiring procedures outlined in Division 6 Section 2-58 et seq. of the Code of Ordinances.
+33:321 et seq. - Police Department is to follow hiring procedures outlined in Division 6 Section 2-58 et seq. of the Code of Ordinances.